Floodlight

 Association football pitch at a sports center illuminated with floodlights.

 A floodlight is a broad-beamed, high-intensity artificial light.
 It can provide functional area lighting for travel-ways, parking, entrances, work areas, and sporting venues to enable visibility adequate for safe task performance, ornamental lighting for advertising, façades, monuments, or support perimeter security.
 Floodlights are often used to illuminate outdoor playing fields while an outdoor sports event is being held during low-light conditions.
 More focused kinds are often used as a stage lighting instrument in live performances such as concerts and plays.

-Floodlights may also be used to add effects to buildings at night, called architectural illumination.
+Floodlights may also be used to add effects to buildings at night; this is commonly termed facade lighting or—less precisely—architectural illumination.